npm/promise-spawn/README.md

 - `cwd` String, default `process.cwd()`.
 Current working directory for running the script.
 Also the argument to `infer-owner` to determine effective uid/gid when run as root on Unix systems.
+- `shell` Boolean or String.
+If false, no shell is used during spawn.
+If true, the system default shell is used.
+If a String, that specific shell is used.
+  When a shell is used, the given command runs from within that shell by concatenating the command and its escaped arguments and running the result.
+  This option is _not_ passed through to `child_process.spawn`.
 - Any other options for `child_process.spawn` can be passed as well.